davidroman0O/seigyo/readme.md

+# Work in progress

+I'm trying to figure how i can integrate an actor-model implementation with my notion of stakable `Process`.
+It has to be efficient and performant, i'm doing lot of tests in the playground!

 # Seigyo

 Seigyo, deriving from the Japanese word for "Control" (制御), is a Go module meticulously crafted to orchestrate and manage the lifecycle of concurrent processes.
 It ensures smooth communication and control across various application workflows, providing a robust foundation for building reliable concurrent applications.